shamsdev/davinci/README.md

 Usage
 ----
 Clone the project.
 Open Davinci/Assets in with unity or import UnityPackage to your existing project.

 You can see lots of examples in Assets/Examples

 Please see Wiki page for more information and examples

 Development
 ----
 Want to contribute?
 Great!

-Make a change in your file and instantanously see your updates!
+Make a change in your file and instantaneously see your updates!

-Todos
+TODO
 ----
  - Add support for textures

 License
 ----
-Davinci is available under the MIT license.
+**Davinci** is available under the **MIT** license.
 See the LICENSE file for more info.